If you were wondering who is Martin Seligman, you will find the answer here.

-Several of his topics include:
+Some of his books include:

-- The Optimistic Child (Houghton Mifflin, 1995)
+- The Optimistic Child (1995)

-- Authentic Happiness (Free Press, 2002)
+- Authentic Happiness (2002)

-- and (the lesser-known, but great read) What You Can Change And What You Can’t (2007).
+- What You Can Change And What You Can’t (2007)

 TED Talk on Positive Psychology

-Below you will find Martin Seligman’s inspiring TED Talk called The New Era of Positive Psychology:
+Below you will find Martin Seligman’s inspiring TED Talk called The New Era of Positive Psychology.

 In his talk, Seligman summarizes the state of psychology today.
 Then he continues to explain the three tenets of positive psychology, while also conveying the historic mistake of psychology:

-“In our rush to do something about people in trouble, in our rush to do something about repairing damage, it never occurred to us to develop interventions to make people happier—positive interventions.” -Martin Seligman in his Ted Talk (above)
+“In our rush to do something about people in trouble, in our rush to do something about repairing damage, it never occurred to us to develop interventions to make people happier—positive interventions.”

-If you have a moment, be sure to watch his Ted Talk.
+If you have a moment, be sure to watch his TED Talk.
 It is a powerful introduction into the scientific study of positive psychology.